ericski/Drupal-8-Module-Theming-Example/README.txt

 This is a demo drupal 8 module that demonstrates the full request -> response life cycle using custom theming.

+This module is a slightly modified version of a gist (https://gist.github.com/jmolivas/d29065493a91f16f35b2) by @jmolivas

 We define a route in the acme.route.yml file which points to the path /acme/hello/{name}

 {name} will be captured in the mapped function in a controller as the variable $name